 Stronger Hand Muscles

-Piano playing is useful for developing dexterity in children and for maintaining strength in adult hands.
-However, in order for your hand muscles to develop properly, you’ll need to learn the correct form and hand position for playing the piano with a professional teacher.
+Piano playing is helpful for developing dexterity in children and for maintaining strength in adult hands.
+Keep in mind, though: in order for your hand muscles to develop properly, you’ll need to learn the correct form and hand position for playing the piano with a professional teacher.

 Improved School Performance

-Children who begin learning piano during grade school have better general and spatial cognitive development than their peers, found a study conducted by McGill University in Montreal, which can help with mathematic skills.
-In addition, playing piano can help with concentration and therefore improve overall school performance.
+Studies have found that children who begin learning piano during grade school have better general and spatial cognitive development than their peers, which can help with mathematic skills.
+In addition, playing piano can help with concentration and therefore improve students’ overall school performance.
 (Learn more about how music lessons make you smarter here!)

-When you’re first starting to learn how to play the piano, it can be incredibly frustrating to coordinate your two hands, when they’re each playing something different.
+When you’re first starting to learn how to play the piano, it can be incredibly frustrating to coordinate your two hands each playing something different.
 But the more you play and practice, the easier it will get – trust us!
-Even simpler pieces can teach you the skills and focus you’ll need to play multiple melodies at the same time.
+Even simpler pieces can teach you the skills and focus you’ll need to improve your skills.

 Split concentration is not just a physical ability; you can also use the skill for listening.
-If you’re taking classes with a private piano teacher, you’ll likely learn how to listen to the sound of your playing as if you were both in the front of the concert hall and to the back of the room.
-You can use the mental part of this training in everyday life to improve your multi-tasking skills, as well as your hand-eye coordination.
+If you’re taking lessons with a piano teacher, you’ll likely learn how to listen to the sound of your playing as if you were both in the front of the concert hall and to the back of the room.
+You can use the mental part of this training in everyday life to improve your multitasking skills.

-If you have been unsure about taking up piano lessons for yourself or your child, think about all of the benefits of playing piano, such as improved social skills, mental health, physical ability, and cognitive skills.
-However, many people choose to begin piano lessons for the simple joy of learning and playing an instrument or they choose to start their child on the piano to fill their home with music.
+If you have been unsure about taking up piano lessons for yourself or your child, think about all of these benefits of playing piano.
+Of course, many people choose to begin piano lessons for the simple joy of learning and playing an instrument as a hobby.
 Whatever your reason for starting to play, remember that you can begin learning at any age.
 Put in the effort, and you’ll notice the positive feelings you experience when you learn a new skill!

 Photo by Tim RT